Tampa Bay Buccaneers vs. Chicago Bears NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - Tampa Bay has two wins against the spread in six games this year.

-- The Buccaneers covered the spread in their only game when favored by 13 points or more.
+- This season, the Buccaneers won ATS in their only game as a favorite of 12.5 points or more.

 - Tampa Bay's games this year have gone over the total in four out of six opportunities (66.7%).